Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 ) external returns (uint256[] memory signedStakes);
 ```

 Verifies a BN254 certificate by checking the aggregated signature against the operator set's aggregate public key. *Note: This function is non-view because the non-signers are cached in storage.*.
-See [cachingMechanism](#caching-mechanism) for more information.
+See [cachingMechanism](#caching-mechanism) for more information. **The `referenceTimestamp` of the certificate is used to get the operators and their stake weights for certificate verification.**

 *Process*:
 * Validates the certificate timestamp against staleness requirements